How Much Does Welding Cost in the UK? [2026 Guide]

 welding costs vary significantly

-When you’re considering welding services in the UK, you’ll notice that costs typically range from £50 to £150 per hour.
-This variance largely stems from the welder’s experience and the specific welding techniques employed.
+When you consider welding services in the UK, costs typically range from £50 to £150 per hour.
+This range comes from the welder’s experience and the welding techniques used.

-For smaller repairs, you might spend around £100, while large fabrication projects can exceed £20,000.
-Material choice impacts costs considerably; for example, mild steel is more affordable compared to stainless steel or aluminum.
+For smaller repairs, you might pay around £100.
+Large fabrication projects can go over £20,000.
+Material choice affects costs a lot.
+Mild steel costs less than stainless steel or aluminum.

 Key Factors Influencing Welding Costs